Murders of Larry Peyton and Beverly Allan: Indictment and trial

-On August 13, 1968, a grand jury brought an indictment against Edward and Carl Jorgensen, as well as a third man, 28-year-old Robert Gordon Brom.
-Brom, a resident of Salem, had previously been imprisoned for beating an elderly grocer with a gun in 1962, and was on parole at the time of the murders.
+On August 13, 1968, a grand jury brought an indictment against Edward Jorgensen, Carl Jorgensen, and 28-year-old Robert Gordon Brom.
+Brom, a resident of Salem, had previously been imprisoned for beating an elderly grocer with a gun in 1962 and was on parole at the time of the murders.
 Edward was arrested in the middle of the night at his home, while Carl was apprehended at the shoe store where he worked.
 All three men protested their arrests and pled not guilty to charges of murder.

-Trials in the murders began in early November 1968, beginning with the Jorgensens'.
-Through trial testimony, it was revealed that the brothers and Brom had attended a party on the night of the killings.
+Trials in the murders began in early November 1968, beginning with the Jorgensens.
+Trial testimony revealed that the brothers and Brom had attended a party on the night of the killings.
 Essex provided testimony as the prosecution's star witness, stating that Edward and Brom encountered Peyton and Allan while returning from a beer run and invited them to the party.
 Peyton and Allan agreed, and followed them in the direction of the party.
 During the drive, the two cars began to race, and Peyton forced Brom's vehicle into a curb, damaging it.
-Brom returned to the party and obtained another vehicle; Essex, Edward and Carl went along as passengers.
+Brom returned to the party and obtained another vehicle; Essex, Edward, and Carl went along as passengers.
 Essex testified that Brom shortly located Peyton's car, and chased it down a dead-end road in Forest Park.
 The three men exited the car and began a confrontation, during which Essex fled on foot to the main road.
 There she claimed to have heard a "loud crack" that "sounded like a gunshot."
 Shortly after, the trio, along with Allan, returned to the main road in Brom's vehicle and picked up Essex.
-Brom dropped Essex off at her home, and he, Edward, Carl and Allan left.
+Brom dropped Essex off at her home, and he, Edward, Carl, and Allan left.
 Essex's testimony was questioned by Edward's attorney, Charles Paulson, who pointed out that she had undergone hypnosis and sodium amytal treatments in an attempt to recall the events of the night.

 In late November 1968, Edward was convicted of first-degree murder in Allan's death, and second-degree murder in Peyton's.
 He was sentenced to life imprisonment plus 25 years.
 Ninety witnesses were called during his trial, including his brother Carl, who testified that he had no involvement.
 Closing arguments in Carl's trial occurred on December 5, 1968, and he was ultimately acquitted of first-degree murder.
-Brom was convicted of first degree murder of Peyton in early 1969, and sentenced to life imprisonment plus 25 years.
+Brom was convicted of first-degree murder of Peyton in early 1969, and sentenced to life imprisonment plus 25 years.